yuanyuanqu/Humana_Competition___Machine_Learning_Project/README.md

 - Modeling using LDA, Logistic Regression, Neural Network

 ## Discussion
 In our modeling part, we have encounted a problem, that is unbalanced predicted variables.
 In other words, more than 85% of the predicted variables are 0, but only 15% of them are 1.
-This led to the gradient vanishing problem, and we are still working on it.
+This led to the gradient vanishing problem.
+We are trying to figure it out, and we'll update findings as soon as we find the solutions.